intercontinental-academia/intercontinental-academia.github.io/content/Blog/Alex Cayco Gajic.md

 Look no more!

-In this post, we focus on Alex's research **"From movement to cognition: Understanding cerebella-cortical coordination for flexible learning"**.
-It's best to find out more from herself!
-She explains it all through a bite-sized video pitch.
+Alex is Junior Professor in the Département d’Etudes Cognitives at École Normale Supérieure in Paris.
+Let's hear all about her research from herself, as she explains **"From movement to cognition: Understanding cerebella-cortical coordination for flexible learning"** through a bite-sized video pitch.

 More about Alex: